8 Reasons Why You Should Stay in Kihei

 The microclimates on Maui are diverse, and weather conditions can change frequently throughout the day depending on where you are on the island.
 Some areas are cooler, some hotter, some more prone to rain showers or windy conditions.
 Kihei is known for warm, sunny, dry weather.
 If it’s raining elsewhere on Maui, there’s a good chance it’s still sunny in Kihei!
 Pictured: a typical sunny day at Kihei’s Kalama Park.

-Tip: Although the tradewinds efficiently cool the islands year-round, during the hottest summer months (July-September) in Kihei, you might want to opt for accommodations with air conditioning.
+Tip: Although the tradewinds efficiently cool the islands year-round, during the hottest summer months (July to mid-October) in Kihei, you might want to opt for accommodations with air conditioning.

 Kihei’s Laidback Vibe